gdegoulet/thumbor-piliptc-engine/README.md

 **We need this feature for european/french laws compliance" about copyright.**

-I don't wank to speak here about avantage/disavantage from each engine : speed, memory consumption, image rendering/quality ...
+I don't want to speak here about avantage/disavantage from each engine : speed, memory consumption, image rendering/quality ...

 **I wanted to stay on "pil" engine and provide IPTC preservation : so i start this small project.**